November 18, 2025

 Usually, your driver’s license or state ID.

-New residents may also need proof of address (utility bill, lease, etc.).
+New residents may also need proof of address (utility bill, residential lease agreement, etc.).

 Proof of insurance